jhpyle/docassemble/_docs/objects.md

 markup that displays the file as an image.
 This method takes an optional keyword argument, `width`.

-When included in a template, a `DAFile` object will effectively call `show()` on itself.
+When included in a [Mako] template, a `DAFile` object will effectively call `show()` on itself.

 ## <a name="DAFileCollection"></a>DAFileCollection